-- If you are allergic to any medication, particularly local anaesthetic, please contact us as soon as possible for further information. - Relatives and escorts -A friend or relative must accompany you home; please note, they will not be allowed into the examination room. - Driving We recommend that you do not drive for the rest of the day.
-We also recommend that you do not use public transport after your procedure. - If possible, please arrange time off work on the day of the procedure. - You will be in our department for approximately one and a half hours.
+- Relatives and escorts If possible please bring a friend or relative to accompany you home; please note, they will not be allowed into the examination room. - Driving We recommend that you do not drive for the rest of the day.
+We also recommend that you do not use public transport after your procedure. - If possible, please arrange time off work on the day of the procedure. - You will be in our department for approximately two hours.